How much does Wegovy cost?

 As a prescription drug, you will need a doctor’s prescription to get Wegovy.
 You can schedule an appointment with your healthcare provider to see about getting a prescription for Wegovy.

 Another option to get Wegovy is through the Ro Body Program.
-Ro’s 12-month Body Program helps people lose an average of 15% of their body weight by pairing a GLP-1 medication, like Wegovy, with personal coaching for 365 days.
+Ro’s 12-month Body Program helps people lose an average of 15% of their body weight by pairing a GLP-1 medication, such as Wegovy, with personal coaching for 365 days.
 In addition to a prescription for Wegovy, individuals get access to a dedicated health coach who provides support and personalized guidance for weight loss.
 Individuals can lean on their health coach while following Ro’s evidence-backed weight loss curriculum that offers tips and strategies to turn new lifestyle changes into sustainable habits for a happier, healthier you.

 With Ro, our concierge team will work with your insurance provider to find coverage for GLP-1 medication if prescribed.
 If denied for one medication, a customer service partner will work to help you find alternatives if appropriate.
 It is possible that an alternate weight loss medication may be covered by your prescription drug plan.
 For example, Saxenda has also been FDA-approved to help adults with obesity or overweight with a weight-related medical condition.
 Saxenda is in the same drug class as Wegovy, although it has a different active ingredient (liraglutide).
 Saxenda also has similar gastrointestinal side effects to Wegovy, such as nausea and vomiting.
 Unlike Wegovy, however, Saxenda must be injected daily.